 Gala nights are a totally different thing, this is definitely black tie of dark suit and tie and the ladies are to look stylish.
 I would suggest this is the same as the smaller and adult ships on P&O although they would claim there is no difference across the brand.
-CHAT and share your love of small ships, and answer other peoples questions.
-Join the Fred Olsen Cruise Chat Facebook Group
+To find out from those who cruise, or share your knowledge join your favourite ships chat and community page on Facebook.

 It is important to understand that even in their buffet restaurants in the evening, the dress code is a more relaxed version of smart casual.
 Here is a quote from their site so as not to misrepresent them.

 Evening wear is simple on a Fred.
 Olsen cruise.
 Most evenings are smart casual with a few formal nights for the chance to dress up.
 And just to add some fun to the cruise, there may also be some optional theme nights on longer sailings.

 Depending on the length of your cruise holiday there will be one or more formal evenings whilst you are on board for cruise durations longer than six nights.
 This is your chance to ‘dress to impress’ and add glitz and glamour to your dining experience.

 Most men opt to wear either a dinner jacket or dark suit and tie.
 Ladies are often seen looking fabulous in anything from a cocktail-style dress to a full-length ball gown.

 All Fred.
 Olsen cruise ships feature a casual dining experience for those guests who do not wish to join the formal evenings.
 Dress code for these restaurants is smart casual every evening.

 Smart casual evenings